John McDonough (Savannah mayor)

 John Joseph McDonough (August 3, 1849 – November 26, 1926) was a politician and businessman from Georgia, United States.

 Background

 McDonough was born in 1849 in Augusta, Georgia, the son of an Irish-born immigrant.
 He received his education in Atlanta's public schools and graduated from the St. Francis Xavier College in New York City.
-He followed his father's footsteps and made career in the lumber industry, as well as in machinery and foundry.
+He followed his father's footsteps and made a career in the lumber industry, as well as in machinery and foundry.

 Political career

 McDonough was a Member of the Georgia House of Representatives in 1882 and 1883.

 He was elected to a two-year term as Alderman on the City Council in 1889.
 He was elected Mayor of Savannah in 1891 over incumbent John Schwarz and won re-election in 1893.

 He did not run for re-election in 1895.
 He ran for Mayor in 1899 but lost against Herman Myers.